 The latest ranking comes courtesy of the annual Mercer survey, which includes 231 cities around the world.
+Mercer is one of the largest human resource consulting firms in the world.

 European cities dominated the quality of life rankings, making up eight of the top 10 best cities to live in in the world.